HypeCheck

 weak

-Research-backed dose: 5-20 g daily (general knowledge; no study data provided)
+Research-backed dose: 5-20g daily (general consensus; no study data from provided papers)

 In this product: Dose not disclosed